CDT DAY 8 – Arriving in Silver City

 Doc's isn't too far up the road, but thanks to Stubing's magical thumb we get picked up about halfway there and take a short ride in a pickup bed to Doc's.
 That's right, my footsteps from Mexico to Canada aren't connected, get over it.

 When we arrive at Doc's we think it's closed because of, well, the “CLOSED” sign in the window.
-But after a couple minutes of lingering outside a woman comes out and tells us that they're open (uh, thanks?).
+But after a couple of minutes of lingering outside a woman comes out and tells us that they're open (uh, thanks?).
 Picking up a package at Doc's will cost you $3 – not bad.
 I definitely recommend coloring or otherwise making your box stand out to make it easily identifiable among the dozens of other packages it will be stacked with (I also recommend sending a box here).

 For those of you arriving at Doc's when there's nobody there, the wifi password is “campbellpost”.